mistraltechnologies/smog/README.md

 ## Is this style of testing a good idea?

-Not necessarily - opinions vary.
+Not necessarily!
 Certainly it is possible to write complex test expectations that are hard to read and maintain.
-And it may lead to tests that do too much.
-Basically, it is up to you to use it wisely.
+And it may lead to tests that do too much; what Gerard Meszaros calls an Eager Test (xUnit Test Patterns).
+Basically, it is up to you to use it wisely :)

 ## I'm using matchers in mocks - how does smog help?